The perfect online text is well structured and easily understandable. We offer tips and tricks for successful content.

 - Spelling and grammar mistakes happen but come across as unprofessional.

 - Therefore, we recommend using the Word spell checker as well as having a colleague recheck it.

 - Take a break after writing the text and then read it again.
 This can as well be a useful method.

 To do’s for good online texts

 Obviously, these points cannot always be implemented equally.
 Nobody wants to read only three-word-sentences that contain no passive constructions, no modal verbs and no negations at all.
-But they do offer a good point of reference and simplify our everyday work as a PR agency.
+But they do offer a good point of reference and simplify our everyday work as an agency for food&beverage PR, lifestyle PR, travel PR and hotel PR.
 For our clients we provide professional and tailor-made content development for websites, newsletters, social media and the like.